digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 **Downstream Effects**
 Poor appraisal decisions can create unintended negative outcomes later in the stewardship lifecycle.

-**Scale**
+**Redundancy at Scale**
-Reviewing files at scale complicates the task of identifying "record copy".
+Reviewing files at scale complicates the task of identifying unique records.

 **Format Diversity**
 Repositories must be prepared to encounter unexpected media and/or file formats.